dinomatic/docs.dinomatic.com/source/docs/kemoku/shortcodes.md

 ## Using Shortcodes

-Here are the shortcodes available in Kemoku plugin you can use in all pages:
+Here are the shortcodes available in Kemoku plugin you can use on all pages:

 - Reviews Table
 - Reviews Grid